 Share Our Strength includes in its definition of operations all revenue, support and expenses that are an integral part of its programs and supporting activities, as presented in the accompanying consolidated statement of activities.
-Realized and unrealized gains and losses on its investments, and any associated income taxes, are considered non-operating activities unless appropriated for operations as part of Share Our Strength's budgetary process.
+As the reported unrelated business income tax refund relates to a one-time realized gain that was not considered to be an operating activity, the unrelated business tax refund is considered to be a non-operating activity as well.